ScudMcFox/EasyHotstrings/README.md

 **Create a HotString (example here "help"):**
 1. open the subfolder "hotstrings".
 2. create a ".txt" file. for example "help.txt".
-3. edit this "help.txt" file and put some text into it. example: "this is my first hostring help".
+3. edit this "help.txt" file and put some text into it. example: "this is my first helpfull hotstring".
 4. save the file.
 5. info: you created your first hotstring with this data. the script is reloading itself and your hotstring is ready.
+6. info: the script is set to 5 seconds scantime. every 5 seconds it checks for new hotstringfiles or changes.

 **How to use the "help"-HotString now:**
 1. you can use it anywhere but for an easy test, open NotePad.